 But we make the singular term, “Hatha Yoga” do all kinds of work–all on its own.

 Most of the variant ways we use the term have become prominent in the past 50 years.

 1) “Hatha Yoga” as a catch-all phrase for all modern posture-based yogas.

 In this way, “Hatha Yoga” is a synonym for the term, Modern Postural Yoga (MPY) now used by scholars.

-It is also applied to two smaller niches within the wider category of MPY.
+“Hatha” is also applied to two smaller niches in the wider category of MPY.

 2) “Hatha Yoga” is what we call a generic kind of MPY that usually includes mild vinyasas (yoga poses linked by movement).

-These styles might try to follow the spirit and full practice range of Hatha Yoga as it was encoded by Gorakhnath when the practice was launched near the 11th century.
-Sometimes, as in the Shadow Yoga of Shandor Remete, it calls itself, “Traditional Hatha Yoga.”LINK HERE TO READ IT AT ELEPHANT JOURNAL
+Sometimes, as in the Shadow Yoga of Shandor Remete, these practices are called “Traditional Hatha Yoga.”LINK HERE TO READ IT AT ELEPHANT JOURNAL